Yeelirrie

 Development Progress

 We believe that we have some of the best undeveloped uranium projects in the world.
-However, in the current market environment our primary focus is on preserving the value of our tier-one uranium assets.
-We continue to await a signal from the market that additional production is needed prior to making any new development decisions.
+However, our current focus is on producing from our tier-one uranium assets at a pace aligned with our contract portfolio and market opportunities.

 Environmental Assessments